nginxinc/nginx-gateway-fabric/site/content/overview/gateway-api-compatibility.md

     - `Accepted/False/Invalid`
     - `Accepted/False/UnsupportedValue`: Custom reason for when a value of a field in a Gateway is invalid or not supported.
     - `Accepted/False/GatewayConflict`: Custom reason for when the Gateway is ignored due to a conflicting Gateway.
-          NGF only supports a single Gateway.
+          NGINX Gateway Fabric only supports a single Gateway.
     - `Programmed/True/Programmed`
     - `Programmed/False/Invalid`
     - `Programmed/False/GatewayConflict`: Custom reason for when the Gateway is ignored due to a conflicting Gateway.
-NGF only supports a single Gateway.
+NGINX Gateway Fabric only supports a single Gateway.
   - `listeners`
     - `name`: Supported.
     - `supportedKinds`: Supported.